ajayanti75/ajayanti75/README.md

 # 👋 Hi, I'm Aditya Jayanti

-🏫 Statistics Major at the University of Waterloo, with a minor in CS
+🏫 Recent Statistics Grad at the University of Waterloo, with a minor in CS

 💻 Previously Data Eng, Data Science intern @ MunichRE, Data Eng @ Curinos, DevOps Engineering and Machine Learning Engineering intern @Loblaws